mungitoperrito/mungitoperrito.github.io/README.md

 ## Tech notes

-These are links to tech notes.
-I gathered these notes over the years.
-They come from a wide variety of projects and platforms.
-Some of them may be quaint or obsolete now.
+This section is a work in progress.
+I'm sorting through and consolidating old tech notes and tips I've left for myself over the years.
+The topics cover a wide variety of projects and platforms.
+Some of them could well be quaint or obsolete now.

-These pages are a work in progress.
-My goal is to organize my old notes and make the collection usable.

-To make things easier to find, the entries are sometimes duplicated under a functional description and a utility name.
+To make things easier to find, similar entries are sometimes duplicated under a functional description and a utility name.

 Click on a letter to see an index for that page.